rjsachse/RTSPServer/README.md

 Thank you for your support!

 ## Overview
-This is my first library I have created.
-RTSPServer Library is for the ESP32, designed to stream video, audio, and subtitles.
+ESP32-RTSPServer Library is for the ESP32, designed to stream video, audio, and subtitles.
 This library allows you to easily create an RTSP server for streaming multimedia content using an ESP32.
 It supports various transport types and integrates with the ESP32 camera and I2S audio interfaces.

 ## Features
 - **Multiple Clients**: Multiple clients for multicast or for all transports with a define override